 The price risk arises primarily from uncertainty about the future prices of the financial instruments that the Fund holds.
-The Fund has investment in units of mutual funds which are classified as held at FVPL.
-The Fund Manager closely monitors the price movement of its financial instruments where prices are quoted by fund managers.
-The Fund manages the risk through diversification of its investment portfolio by investing in various industry sectors.
+The Fund Manager diversifies the investment portfolio and closely monitors the price movement of its investments in financial instruments.
+As of the statement of financial position date, the Fund has invested with Sub Fund manager.

-The effect on the net assets value (as a result of the change in the fair value of investments as at 31 December 2023 and 31 December 2022) due to a reasonably possible change of 1% in NAV with all other variables held constants is as follows:
+The effect on the equity (as a result of the change in the fair value of investments as at 31 December 2023 and 31 December 2022) due to a reasonably possible change in equity indices based on the industry concentration, with all other variables held constants is as follows: